University of Maryland Upper Chesapeake Medical Center Receives Get With The Guidelines-Stroke Gold Plus Quality Achievement Award

 Spotting symptoms of a stroke and seeking immediate treatment can be the difference between life and death.

 The American Heart Association has identified several warning signs of a stroke.
-They include sudden onset of numbness or weakness of the face, arm or leg, especially on one side of the body;
+They include sudden onset of numbness or weakness of the face, arm or leg, especially on one side of the body; confusion, trouble speaking or understanding; trouble seeing in one or both eyes; difficulty walking, dizziness, loss of balance or coordination; and sudden, severe headache with no known cause.

 "Educating the community on how to recognize the symptoms of a stroke is so critical," said Dr. Syed Shaukat, medical director of the Primary Stroke Center at UM UCMC.
 "Knowing the warning signs and calling 9-1-1 when they appear help to save lives each day.
 Every minute counts when someone is experiencing a stroke."